 C. Professional Skills & Knowledge Required:

-Knowledge of large regional rural water supply projects and their delivery within South African Municipalities.
-Experience in the feasibility and design stage of water projects.
-Preferably a civil engineer or experienced construction project manager.
+Suitable professional with knowledge of rural water supply projects and their delivery within South African Municipalities.
+Experience in the feasibility and design stage of water projects is an advantage (e.g. a civil engineer).

-D. Indicative Level of Effort
+D. Indicative Level of Effort: